-- are not homeless intentionally, and - have a local connection
+are not homeless intentionally

 We will have a duty to continue to provide you with temporary accommodation until you can be offered a suitable permanent home.

 Homeless applicants are not awarded points, but are allocated in date order (date of homeless presentation) and will be allocated permanent accommodation in line with the homeless policy and allocation targets set out in this policy.